Pikachu051/15-Puzzle-Solver/README.md

  3. Done

 # Limitation
- With the Manhattan solving method, there is a limitation that the problem to solve must not be complex.
-We added many conditions but there are some problems that can't be solved by our program.
+ With the Manhattan distance solving method, there is a limitation that the problem to solve must not be complex.
+We added as many conditions as we can but there are some problems that can't be solved by our program.